seungjunlee96/AI-for-Medicine/AI_for_Medical_Diagnosis/Week2/README.md

 ## confidence interval
-p : population accuracy
+- p : population accuracy
-p hat : sample accuracy
+- p̂ : sample accuracy

 In statistics, a confidence interval (CI) is a type of estimate computed from the statistics of the observed data.
 This proposes a range of plausible values for an unknown parameter (for example, the mean).
 The interval has an associated confidence level that the true parameter is in the proposed range.
 Given observations x_1,..., x_n and a confidence level, a valid confidence interval has a confidence level probability of containing the true underlying parameter.
 The level of confidence can be chosen by the investigator.
 In general terms, a confidence interval for an unknown parameter is based on sampling the distribution of a corresponding estimator.